mutoco/svestra/README.md

 Then run `npm run develop` to start your backend server.

-Checkout the [Svestra backend README](https://github.com/mutoco/svestra/tree/master/backend) for more information.
+Checkout the [Svestra backend README](https://github.com/mutoco/svestra/tree/master/backend) for more information and guidance.

 ## Contributing